 The creation of character profiles is essential to maintaining consistency within a novel and across a series.

 Scrivener stores cast-member profiles in the Characters folder, but for a series, keeping all past, current, and future characters in the present draft can become cumbersome.
+Therefore, to solve this issue:

 - Fit each character’s voice to the genre conventions, tropes, and styles.